Key Rotation Overview¶

 KMS retains all versions of a custom key, so that you can decrypt any ciphertext encrypted using the custom key.

-• KMS uses the latest version of the custom key to encrypt data.
+KMS uses the latest version of the custom key to encrypt data.

-• When decrypting data, KMS uses the custom key version that was used to encrypt the data.
+When decrypting data, KMS uses the custom key version that was used to encrypt the data.

-Rotation Modes
+Rotation Modes¶

-Key Type
+Key Type | Rotation Mode |

-Cannot be rotated.
+Default master key | Cannot be rotated. |

-For more information about user-defined keys, see CMK Overview.
+User-defined key (imported CMK) | Can only be manually rotated.
+For more information about user-defined keys, see CMK Overview. |

-Can be automatically or manually rotated.
+Symmetric key | Can be automatically or manually rotated. |

-Disabled CMKs are not rotated.
+Disabled CMK | Disabled CMKs are not rotated.
 KMS keeps their rotation status unchanged.
 After a CMK is enabled, if it has been used for longer than the rotation period, KMS will immediately rotate keys.
 If the CMK has been used for shorter than the rotation period, KMS will implement the original rotation plan.
+For more information, see Disabling One or More CMKs. |

-Disabled CMKs are not rotated.
+CMKs in pending deletion state | Disabled CMKs are not rotated.
 KMS keeps their rotation status unchanged.
 After a CMK is enabled, if it has been used for longer than the rotation period, KMS will immediately rotate keys.
 If the CMK has been used for shorter than the rotation period, KMS will implement the original rotation plan.
+For more information, see Scheduling the Deletion of One or More Keys. |

 Note